This post may contain affiliate links. Please read my disclosure.

 **Don't overcook as it will make slicing the pork belly much more difficult.

-Add the pork belly (in 2-3 separate batches to avoid crowding) and quickly stir fry until browned and slightly crisp, about 2-3 minutes.
+- Add the pork belly slices (in 2-3 separate batches to avoid crowding) and quickly stir fry until browned and slightly crisp and caramelized, about 2-3 minutes.
 Remove with a slotted spoon and set aside.

-Reduce the heat to medium high and add the broad bean and black bean sauce.
-Saute until fragrant, about 1 minute.
+- Reduce the heat to medium high and add the broad bean paste and black bean sauce.
+Sauté until fragrant, about 1 minute, ensuring it doesn't burn.
+Add the garlic, ginger, and chilies and stir fry about 30 seconds.
+Add the soy sauce, Chinese wine and brown sugar and mix together.

 Be careful breathing it in because the frying chilies can really cause some discomfort in your lungs.

-Remove from heat and serve over steamed white rice, fried rice, or coconut jasmine rice (we LOVE this stuff).
+Remove from heat and serve over Instant pot jasmine rice or coconut jasmine rice (we LOVE this stuff) garnished with diced green onions.
+You can even serve it over noodles if you like!

 Expert Tips